Piper aduncum: Description

-Matico is a tropical, evergreen, shrubby tree that grows to the height of 6 to 7 meters (20 to 23 ft) with lance-shaped leaves that are 12 to 20 centimeters (5 to 8 in) long.
+Matico is a tropical, evergreen, shrubby tree that grows to the height of 6 to 7 m with lance-shaped leaves that are 12 to 20 cm long.
 Its fruit is a small drupe with black seeds.
-It is native to Southern Mexico, the Caribbean, and much of tropical South America.
-It is grown in tropical Asia, Polynesia, and Melanesia and can even be found in Florida, Hawaii, and Puerto Rico.
-In some countries matico is considered as an invasive weed.
-In parts of New Guinea, although matico is notorious for drying out the soil in the areas where it is invasive, the wood of this plant is nonetheless used by local residents for a myriad of uses such as for fuel and fence posts.

 Etymology

-According to legends, the plant was discovered for Europeans, not for humanity, by a wounded Spanish soldier named Matico.
-The natives had been using it before the arrival of Europeans, as such it is not correct to say that Matico discovered it, without the qualification.
-He learned, presumably from the local tribes, that applying the leaves to his wounds stopped bleeding, and it began to be called "Matico" or "soldier's herb".
-It was introduced into the profession of medicine in the United States and Europe by a Liverpool physician in 1839 as a styptic and astringent for wounds.
+According to legends, the plant was discovered on the part of Europeans by a wounded Spanish soldier named Matico.
+The natives had been using it before the arrival of Europeans, and Matico learned, presumably from the local tribes, that applying the leaves to his wounds stopped bleeding.
+It began to be called "matico" or "soldier's herb".
+It was introduced into the practice of medicine in the United States and Europe by a Liverpool physician in 1839 as a styptic and astringent for wounds.

 Taxonomy

-Piper aduncum was described by Linnaeus and published in Species Plantarum 1: 29.
+Piper aduncum was described by Carl Linnaeus and published in Species Plantarum 1: 29.
 1753.